GustavoEGPerez/mutuauth-middleware/README.md

 Example: `"caFile": "/path/to/your/ca"`

-## Yssy-MutuAuth Middleware Diagnostics
+## MutuAuth Middleware Diagnostics
-This guide provides steps for diagnosing and troubleshooting the Yssy-MutuAuth Middleware.
+This guide provides steps for diagnosing and troubleshooting the MutuAuth Middleware.

 ### Service Management
-The Yssy-MutuAuth Middleware runs as a system service, which means you can manage it using the systemctl command.
+The MutuAuth Middleware runs as a system service, which means you can manage it using the systemctl command.
 Here are some useful commands:

 #### Stop the service:
-`sudo systemctl stop yssy-mutuauth-middleware.service`
+`sudo systemctl stop mutuauth-middleware.service`

 #### Start the service:
-`sudo systemctl start yssy-mutuauth-middleware.service`
+`sudo systemctl start mutuauth-middleware.service`

 #### Disable the service:
-`sudo systemctl disable yssy-mutuauth-middleware.service`
+`sudo systemctl disable mutuauth-middleware.service`

 #### Enable the service:
-`sudo systemctl enable yssy-mutuauth-middleware.service`
+`sudo systemctl enable mutuauth-middleware.service`

 #### Installation and Uninstallation
 Uninstall: If you need to uninstall the middleware, simply run the uninstall.sh script.
 This will remove the service and all related files.